 DirectoryIndex default.html #AddType application/x-httpd-php5 php

-After commenting out a line, refresh the site to see if the issue has been resolved.
+After commenting out a line(s), refresh the site to see if the issue has been resolved.
 If it has, that confirms that the issue was in that particular line of code in the .htaccess file.
-If the issue has not been resolved, continue troubleshooting by commenting out additional lines and checking the site.
+If the issue has not been resolved, continue troubleshooting by commenting out additional lines and reloading the website.

 With SSH (shell) access, you can view the processes running on your account.
-Simply type this command:
+Type this command:

 Or type the following command to view a specific user's account.
-(Be sure to replace username with the actual username.):
+(Be sure to replace the username with the actual username.):

 ps faux |grep username

 Type the following command to kill the specific process once the process ID (pid).
 (Be sure to replace pid with the actual process ID.):